 Rather than taking Highway 17 East, modern day explorers are well advised to turn off at Echo Bay and follow Highway 638 through Sylvan Valley.
-From here a variety of backroad or trail options are available which allows the explorer to continue easterly and access natural as well as cultural attractions within the Huron North area.
-Algoma's Water Tower Inn staff can provide you with detailed maps and suggested day trips of the area.
+From here a variety of backroad or trail options are available which allows you to continue easterly and access natural, as well as cultural, attractions within the Huron North area.
+Algoma's Water Tower Inn & Suites' Trailhead Hosts can provide you with detailed maps and suggested day trips of the area.

 There are no defined mountain bike trails in this area but the township roads (both paved and gravel) and the Crown land resource access roads provide very good routes for this activity.

-Using Echo Bay, Desbarat or Bruce Mines as a starting point, you’ll discover road riding nirvana in back roads Echo Bay.
-Many optimal routes include paved and hard packed surfaces with rolling terrain through Mennonite farm land and historically enhanced terrain.
+Using Echo Bay, Desbarats or Bruce Mines as a starting point, you’ll discover road riding nirvana in back roads Echo Bay.
+Many optimal routes include paved and hard packed surfaces with rolling terrain through Mennonite farm land.

 Highway 638 from Echo Bay to Bruce Mines is a scenic trip offering visitors attractive views of rural agricultural lands and rolling rock upland country with inland lakes and streams.
 This route has little traffic.

 Three sections of the Voyageur hiking trail can be accessed in this area.
-Hikers interested in the area should obtain maps for the trail sections before leaving the Algoma's Water Tower Inn.
+Hikers interested in the area should obtain maps for the trail sections before leaving the Algoma's Water Tower Inn & Suites.
 The landscape is varied and involves forested uplands separated by open farmlands or wetland valleys.

-Iron, Bass, McCarrel, Desbarats, Gordon, Rock and Ottertail can be fished for small mouth bass, yellow perch, northern pike and walleye (yellow pickerel).
-Refer to the Trailhead map for species.
+Iron, Bass, McCarrel, Desbarats, Gordon, Rock and Ottertail lakes can be fished for small mouth bass, yellow perch, northern pike and walleye (yellow pickerel).
 Some deep water lakes like Lonely and Patten are lake trout lakes.
 Smaller cold water lakes provide brook trout angling.

 This area provides opportunities for sheltered inland lake canoeing.
 The Trailhead map should be consulted for choices.
 The Trailhead Host can also provide suggestions.